dfinity/ic-staking-documentation/README.md

 You can see the GitHub page here: https://dfinity.github.io/ic-staking-documentation/

 (@dprats note: the code is deployed as a github page solely to maximize public/community development + deploy.
 This could easily be a canister smart contract as well.
-That will be a good next iteraton and I would love to deploy it as a canister)
+That will be a good next iteration and I am working on deploying it to IC)

 * * *
 ## Relevant background and reading